dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser tuning.md

 Send raw blocks with no CAR, where length encoding is the blocks themselves.
-Changing the block format to be thicker - favouring large blocks Resolver as syncer aware - know when asking for a child, so as to await the initial sync Use hamt .cids() as a way to walk them ?
+Changing the block format to be thicker - favouring large blocks Resolver as syncer aware - know when asking for a child, so as to await the initial sync Use hamt .cids() as a way to walk hamts ?
-Skip bake skippable items in the pulse using a litepulse
+Skip bake skippable items in the pulse using a litepulse Defer the hashing to present data sooner, but block all writing until hash and sig are verified

 ## Done
 Throttle crisp creation to reduce react render load.

 ## Favourites
 Fatten the buckets so less little blocks to fetch in the large hamt.
-Stream blocks down using length encoding.
+Stream blocks down using length encoding continuously and interleaved.
 Import into the blockcache, checking cache first.
 Stream down with children too, so we don't have to ask.
+Delay resolver block fetches until the pulselift has completed AND written to repo.

 ## Importing the CAR faster
 10k customers takes about 30s to create the CAR on the server side.
 This seems to be the majority of the delay.
+If the blocks were walked directly, then a cached up pulse would be very fast to produce - car creation is tiny.
+The customers should be able to populate with a partial hamt having landed

 ## Producing the CAR faster
 Should be faster than doing uncrush.
+Should be able to walk the objects and fetch the blocks directly.

 ## Resolver as syncer aware
 When streaming the blocks, they should all form a pulse fully, in order.
 If they don't, we can terminate the connection if we are receiving blocks that don't form a tree or are not what we asked for or don't pass the hash test.
 Perform the hash afterwards, and always before doing any blockchain writing.
 Flag to the user that hash checking has not completed yet.